Cray-HPE/docs-csm/glossary.md

 ## Cray Operating System (COS)

+The Cray Operating System is a Cray product.

+## Cray Operating System Base (COS Base)

-The Cray Operating System is a Cray product that may be installed on CSM systems.
+The Cray Operating System Base (COS Base) is a Cray product that may be installed on CSM systems.
+Previously, COS Base and [USS](#user-services-software-uss) were packaged as one product named [COS](#cray-operating-system-cos).

 ## Cray Programming Environment (CPE)